-If you want the best TV on the market, 4K TVs are the only way to go.
-And among the 4K TVs we’ve found, we love the Samsung RU7100.
+If you want the best TV on the market, 4K TVs are the way to go.
+And among the 4K TVs we’ve found, we particularly love the Samsung RU7100.
 There are other, more expensive TVs with a wider array of features, but the ratio of cost to value with this Samsung TV is pretty hard to match.
 And almost all of the qualities you’d hope to find are right on the money with the Samsung RU7100.

 Who Makes the Best TVs?

 If you want the best TV, Samsung may be your best choice.
-Their TVs are consistently high quality and generally fold in the best and coolest features and specs you’ll find at a give price point.
+Their TVs are consistently high quality and generally fold in the best and coolest features and specs you’ll find at a given price point.
 That said, there are a ton of great televisions on the market, and Samsung is far from the only player in the game.

-50 inch TVs are, for many users, the Goldilocks screen size television viewing.
+50-inch TVs are, for many users, the Goldilocks screen size for television viewing.
 They’re big enough to provide a cinema experience without being so big as to drown out the room – and they’re available at prices that are going to be affordable to most people.
 We invite you to check out our other guides if you’re looking for a larger TV or seeking out a gaming monitor.
 And be sure to read a review if you’ve tried any of the TVs on our list.If you liked our article on 50 inch tv’s, please share and comment below what your favorite product is.